jung8027/EdTrack/README.md

 In the config folder, create a file named config.json.
 Then, copy the contents above and paste it into the config.json file you created.

+Go to sendgrid.com and register for a api key.
+In root, make a file called sendgrid.js and module.export SENDGRID_API_KEY as a string.

 Also, change the "username", "database", and "dialect" fields in the config.json file.
 Username should be your username for the database, database should be "EdTrack", and dialect should be "postgres".